Murder-by-numberS/wowkeyb-fe/DEPLOYMENT.md

 ## Recommended Workflow

 1. **Development**: Work on feature branches
-2. **Staging**: Merge to `develop` branch for staging deployment
+2. **Develop**: Merge to `develop` branch for develop deployment
 3. **Production**: Merge `develop` to `master` for production deployment

-This ensures proper testing in staging before production releases.
+This ensures proper testing in develop before production releases.